MrYsLab/telemetrix-esp32/docs/api.md

 When working with the asyncio client, to work with BLE, set the **_transport_is_wifi_** parameter to False.
-The MAC address is automatically discovered, but if you wish to explicitly specify the MAC address, you may do so by setting the **_transport address_** parameter.
+The MAC address is automatically discovered, but if you wish to specify the MAC address explicitly, you may do so by setting the **_transport address_** parameter.

 When working with the WI-FI client, you must specify the IP Address assigned to the